AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searcheffect.md

 ---
 description: The viewer displays search result regions over the main view to highlight words or phrases found in the catalog.
-seo-description: The viewer displays search result regions over the main view to highlight words or phrases found in the catalog.
-seo-title: Search effect

 solution: Experience Manager
 title: Search effect
-uuid: 3a076ff8-2da5-4020-8a77-8f5a256afefe

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,Business Practitioner
 ---